flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vertical-guidance/managed-modes.md

 ## CLB (Climb)

-!!! warning "Managed CLB or DES (VNAV) is currently only available in the Development Version."

 CLB mode guides the aircraft in a managed climb, at either a managed or a selected target speed, to an FCU selected altitude, considering altitude constraints at waypoints.
 The system also considers speed constraints if the target speed is managed.

 The AP/FD pitch controls the speed or Mach number target and the A/THR is in thrust mode (CLB) corresponding to maximum climb thrust.
 The flight path may include several segments.
 The flight crew can arm the CLB mode during the takeoff, go-around, climb, and cruise phases and engage it during the climb and cruise phases.